stoogoff/website/content/blog/articles/aegean-playtest.md

   height: 2263
 ---

 One of the key features I want for Aegean to distinguish it from other RPGs, is the city management rules.
-There should be a home base which the characters are invested in and have to invest in as players---it should grow and develop as the PCs grow and develop.
+There should be a home base which the characters are invested in and have to invest in as players — it should grow and develop as the PCs grow and develop.

 ![Aegean Playtest Table](/img/blog/aegean-playtest.jpg)